 Tricia Fox, Volpa

 It has been often said that ‘cobbler’s bairns’ are the last to get their shoes mended.
-So when PR & marketing agency head, Tricia Fox, sat in front of Tickety Boo Training in November 2014, it was with a long list of business growth challenges that felt insurmountable.
+So when PR & marketing agency head, Tricia Fox, sat in front of Tickety Boo Training, it was with a long list of business growth challenges that felt insurmountable.

 “I’ve always been a clear thinker in how I approach my work – highly focused on solving client challenges, able to deal with multiple projects simultaneously, and great at delivering results.
 Yet, here I was, feeling overwhelmed by the challenge of growing my own business and completely floundering to tap into that fountain of business know how that came to me so easily when sitting in from of my own clients!
 It was slightly ironic.